emmausuwa96/HR-DASHBOARD/README.md

 I Worked on an HR Dataset from kaggle, Microsoft Excel and Microsoft SQL Sever was used for data cleaning and preprocessing and Microsoft Power Bi for Visualization.
-In this HR performance Analysis report i provided insights like:
+In this HR performance Analysis Dashboard i provided insights like:

 - Jobs satisfaction rating,
 - Number of employees by age group.